ibleaman/JPPC/concerts.md

 129 West 67th Street
 New York City

-TICKETS ON SALE IN EARLY MARCH
+TICKETS NOW ON SALE!
+CLICK [HERE](https://www.kaufmanmusiccenter.org/mch/event/yiddish-flavors-of-love-a-musical-celebration/)
 $40
 $30 for groups of at least 10
 $25 for students with ID